tomaswolfgang/foodfinder/README.md

 - I made server responses a dedicated type and extremely restrictive in the information provided.
 This was a plus in terms of minimizing response payload and only sending what the UI needs, but as the UI starts to expand and require more info from the backend, making changes to the data contract will come with more developer overhead.
 - Custom errors is more development overhead and depending on the application we might want to expose more error information to the client in order to provide user feedback i.e. if there was an add new facility option, the error code might want a more descriptive message to surface to the user in the form of a snack bar.

-- Parsing CSV every time vs in-memory caching: going back to the point about treating the `db.ts` file like it was a DB, while in-memory caching would have sped up reponse times, I felt that the dataset was small enough that this kind of optimization would have a negligable impact, and so I opted to focus on data correctness instead.
+- Parsing CSV every time vs in-memory caching: going back to the point about treating the `db.ts` file like it was a DB, while in-memory caching would have sped up reponse times, I felt that the dataset was small enough that this kind of optimization would have a negligable impact, and so I opted to focus on data correctness and always sourcing from the "DB" instead.

 ---